defo-project/ech-dev-utils/README.md

 - we have a [HOWTO](howtos/cpython.md) for building and testing our CPython fork
 - [wget.md](howtos/wget.md) has notes about how ECH-enabling wget is non-trivial
+- the HOWTO for testing versus the Boringssl is [here](howtos/boring.md)

 ## Web server build HOWTOs, configs and test scripts